MustardForBreakfast/Translator/README.md

 - The API cuts you off after 60 seconds - thats your maximum talk time per run.
 - If the mic is too sensetive / not sensetive enough, adjust `voiceThreshold` in `constants.js`.

-When using "Expect a Novel" mode:
+#### When using "Expect a Novel" mode:
 - Pause occasionally while speaking.
 Your input will be chunked more often and you will receive results more quickly and continuosly.
 - Use headphones (or a separate microphone) to prevent the app from attempting to retranslate its own speech from the speaker output.
 - If you are in a quiet space, the app should stop listening to you after 5 seconds of silence.
-If you are somewhere noisey, you will have to shut it down manually when you are done (`ctrl c`).
+If you are somewhere noisey, you will have to shut it down manually when you are done speeking (`ctrl c`).
+- 60 seconds is still your maximum talk time, as imposed by the Google Speech api.
+(I guess its really more of a short story).

 ## FAQ
 - What is this? `Error: Audio data is being streamed too slow.
 Please stream audio data approximately at real time.`